Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-1_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

 The total of five different, positive odd numbers is $85$.
-What’s the most that the largest number could be?
+What's the most that the largest number could be?

 A: $69$